 The specialized certifications offer advanced focus in heating, air conditioning, all-weather systems, commercial system design and maintenance, refrigeration, HVAC contacting, AHR controls, energy, apartment and rental maintenance, and air quality and energy management.

-CPCC focuses on educating a well-rounded individual with a strong basic knowledge of HVAC principles.
+CPCC in Charlotte focuses on educating a well-rounded individual with a strong basic knowledge of HVAC principles.
 Diploma graduates should be able to start right into work in the HVAC residential and light commercial field.
 Degree graduates will have a deeper understanding of advanced principles like system selection, air balancing and advanced system operations.